BawdyAnarchist/quBSD/Future_Development.md

 		https://tldp.org/LDP/abs/html/optimizations.html
 	Probably alot of sed's can be replaced with cut and tr

-"tunnel" should reall be changed to gateway

 jails are being created on the basis of the most recent autosnap snapshots.
 That *might?* not be a good idea?

 exec scripts should assign qb-list parameter defaults in case some are missing, but should also throw a log/error or something.

-Update the guides regarding #defaults
+Update the guides regarding #defaults in jailmap.

 ### MINOR UPGRADES